-Although screened in as a national problem, the Project site is approximately 265 km from the nearest coastline and approximately at 950 m elevation, therefore will not be affected by sea level rise.
+Note: The Project site is over 525 km from the nearest coastline therefore will not be affected by sea level rise.

 Landslide

 Think Hazard (2023) have classified the risk of landslides in KSA as 'Medium'.
 KSA's rainy season of March and April increases the risks of landslides throughout the country.
 Landslides are one of the biggest environmental risks to the northwest of KSA (Kahal et al., 2021), and are common in the west and southwest (Youssef et al., 2022).